 The Humanities Postgraduate Student Council is a student governance structure representing the common interests of postgraduate students in the Faculty of Humanities.
 Elections for the Postgrad HSC are held annually.
-The 2014 Council is made up of eight volunteer members.
 The goal is to establish an ongoing, sustainable system for postgraduate representation in the Faculty.
 The Postgraduate Student Council aims to provide a full-spectrum service: influencing University policy that affects postgraduate students by sitting on committees and assisting with academic issues, hosting events to help raise awareness about academic research as well as funding opportunities, providing information and being accessible to its constituency, ensuring that postgrad voices are heard.

 In addition, the council aims to shape a positive postgraduate experience for students by facilitating ongoing student - faculty networking.

-For additional information on the Humanities Postgraduate Student Council, visit: www.humanities.uct.ac.za/postgraduatestudent-council
+For additional information on the Humanities Postgraduate Student Council, visit:

+www.humanities.uct.ac.za/postgraduate-student-council